Requests from employees for shared parental leave are expected to increase this year as the first anniversary of the new legislation approaches.

 Parents must give up to eight weeks’ notice of their intention to take shared parental leave and employers must allow a request for continuous leave.
 They are not obliged to allow requests for discontinuous periods of time off work.

 Lyndsey Crook, a solicitor in the employment law team at Langleys Solicitors, comments: “Shared parental leave provides parents with more choice about caring for their newborn babies and returning to work.
 It also gives fathers the opportunity to take more time off work above the usual two weeks’ paternity leave.

 “Given the anticipated rise in requests for shared parental leave, employers should have policies in place to be sure of how they will implement shared parental leave and pay.
 Employers who offer enhanced maternity pay may wish to consider extending this to shared parental leave, as there is a small risk of indirect discrimination claims if they choose not to do so, and they would be required to show that their policy is a proportionate means of achieving a legitimate aim, as fathers are put at a disadvantage.”

-Emma Lawler, a partner in family law at Langleys, took shared parental leave following the birth of her son Noah.
+Emma Lawler, a partner in the Lincoln family law team at Langleys, took shared parental leave following the birth of her son Noah.

 She said: “Shared parental leave gave me and my partner Gareth more choice about staying at home to look after Noah, enabling us to share his care and giving me the option of an earlier return to work.”

 The government intends to extend shared parental leave to working grandparents by 2018.